Open date: November 13th, 2020

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-Expected appointment end date: contingent on the start date.
+The position start date is as soon as possible, but ideally no later than March 1, 2021.
 The initial appointment is for one year with the potential for renewal based on performance and availability of funding.
-Opportunities for the postdoc to apply for their own funding is also encouraged.

 Position will remain open until filled.